mpalash/aliakbarmehta/content/processing-in-between-ness.md

   simultaneously a space to reveal and share the processes that go into the making of these varied multi-layered practices, and possibly a speculative imaginary of what lies beyond their own horizons.'"
+children:
+  - Processing In-Between(ness)
 ---
-the full pdf as a downloadable file is soon available on the HIAP Residency website
+the full pdf as a downloadable file is soon available on the HIAP website